NOTE: The information in this article is intended for internal partner training purposes only.

 How Pio Connects: a Typical Tech Stack

-With flexible integration paths, you as a partner can easily guide customers toward the option that fits their tech stack and timeline.
+With flexible integration options, partners can guide customers toward the setup that best fits their tech stack, operational needs, and timeline.

 Integration Paths: Three Ways to Connect

-The first path to integrating with Pio is by using ready-to-go plugins.
-These are standardized, pre-built integrations directly between Pio and other software systems.
+The fastest way to connect to Pio is through plug-in integrations.
+These are standardized, prebuilt connections between Pio and other software systems.

-These plugins are designed for speed and simplicity.
-For example, the Pio plugin for Shopify allows customers to connect their eCommerce platform to Pio without any coding required.
+Plug-ins are designed for speed and simplicity.
+For example, the Shopify plug-in allows customers to connect their ecommerce store to Pio and start syncing orders and inventory with no coding required.

-Many eCommerce businesses and smaller 3PLs run their entire fulfillment operation using just Shopify and Pio.
-It's a simple setup that still gives them powerful control over inventory, orders, and shipping without needing a traditional WMS.
-In fact, some customers have even dropped their WMS altogether to simplify operations and cut costs.
+Many ecommerce businesses and smaller 3PLs run their entire fulfillment operation using just Shopify and Pio.
+It’s a streamlined setup that keeps orders, inventory, and fulfillment flowing automatically without the complexity of a traditional WMS.

-Pio-owned plugins, like the Shopify integration, are included in the standard Pio subscription and maintained by Pio.
-Some WMS and shipping software providers are also building their own plugins for Pio.
-In those cases, the agreement is managed directly between the provider and the customer.
+Pio-owned plug-ins, such as the Shopify integration, are included in the standard Pio subscription and maintained by Pio.
+Some WMS, ERP, and shipping providers also offer their own integrations with Pio.
+In those cases, agreements are managed directly between the provider and the customer.

 Setup: